Kong/kong-pongo/README.md

   - secure: nQDng6c5xIBJ...and some more gibberish
 ```

-Now you can update the `matrix` section and add Kong Enterprise version numbers.
+Now you can update the `jobs` section and add Kong Enterprise version numbers.

 [Back to ToC](#table-of-contents)